-- Frozen foods have less nutrients than fresh food–as we have already cleared that this is one of the major frozen food myths .
+- Frozen foods have less nutrients than fresh food – as we have already cleared that this is a major myth regarding frozen foods.
 It was seen that fresh fruits and vegetables usually lose nutrients more rapidly than canned or frozen products.
 Fresh produce loses vitamins upon refrigerated storage over time, while their frozen counterparts retain these nutrients equally so or better.
 The concentrations measured in frozen produce generally resembled those observed in the corresponding fresh produce prior to refrigerated storage.

-- Frozen foods are high in sodium – This is another one of the frozen food myths .
-Just like processed food thought pattern, most people automatically conclude that all frozen foods would have high sodium.
+4. Frozen foods are high in sodium – just like processed food thought pattern, most people automatically conclude that all frozen foods would have high sodium.
 This is because salt/sodium is one of the oldest and cheapest preservatives and it also enhances flavour.
 But with rising health concerns, more and more companies are offering low-sodium options.
 Also, mostly the sodium content is found high in processed frozen foods, not healthy frozen foods.
 Try looking for frozen foods with sodium content not over 300-500mg.

-- For how long can we store frozen food ? – a common doubt people ask.
+5. For how long can we store frozen foods? – a common doubt people ask.
 Though freezing can really extend the shelf-life of foods for quite long, but eventually all foods will gradually lose their freshness and flavours.
 Though most frozen foods in the market has the time limit listed on the label, about how long can that food be frozen.
 The freezing time differs from food to food and can last from 1 to up to 12 months.

 Below is the chart by US FDA, indicating the freezing and refrigeration time for various foods: